Antique drawing of a soldier with a pike and a sword, 17th century

 Description

-The print is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen”, a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
-The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution following the Union of Utrecht in 1579.
+The engraving is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen”, a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
+The engravings included in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution after the Union of Utrecht in 1579.

 The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, changed the battlefield landscape in Europe.

-Preserved as an important element of military history and the evolution of weaponry techniques in the 17th century, De Gheyn’s works have become highly sought-after collectibles for historians, collectors, and art enthusiasts.
-The fact that they are available in large numbers and cover diverse themes allows for a deeper exploration of various aspects of military life of that period, making each print a small historical treasure.
+Preserved as an important element of military history and the evolution of weaponry techniques in the 17th century, De Gheyn's works have become highly sought-after collectibles for historians, collectors, and art enthusiasts.
+The fact that they are available in large numbers and cover diverse topics allows for a deeper exploration of various aspects of military life of that period, making each engraving a small historical treasure.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+Today, there is a growing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture belongs to the 19th century, during which the Biedermeier style was dominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture belongs to the 19th century, marked by the beloved Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and worth noting.
-Next is Baroque, a term derived from the Portuguese “barocco”—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, which derives from the Portuguese word barocco – meaning an irregularly developed pearl.
+These were highly decorative pieces meant to literally exude glamour and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of sideboards and broadly defined chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of sideboards or broadly defined chest furniture.
+They also reflected an interest in mythology and ancient times, with supports and legs taking animal forms.

 Attributes / Details